Battle of Tsorona: Eritrean claims

 According to the Eritrean Information Ministry, Ethiopian forces attacked Eritrean troops at Tsorona on Sunday, June 12, 2016.
 After an overnight battle, the troops were repelled on Monday, June 13, 2016.
 Ethiopian forces quickly withdrew back over the border, with Eritrea estimating Ethiopian losses at 200 dead and 300 wounded, Eritrea claims 18 losses during the battle.
+Eritrea identified Ethiopian armed forces as the aggressors and accused the Ethiopian government of using a smokescreen of propaganda to justify the attack.

 Ethiopian claims

 Ethiopian government spokesman Getachew Reda initially denied any knowledge of clashes between Eritrea and Ethiopia.
-Subsequent comments by the Ethiopian government spokesman claimed "there were significant casualties on both sides."
+Subsequent comments by the Ethiopian government spokesman claimed "there were significant casualties on both sides, but more on the Eritrean side."
+The Ethiopian government also claimed Eritrea instigated the clash to “distract attention” from the recently published report on Eritrea by the United Nations Commission of Inquiry (COI) on human rights in Eritrea.